aws/eks-distro-build-tooling/projects/golang/go/development/docs/eks_go_patching_runbook.md

    Golang RPM spec files after Go 1.16 use the RPM directive [`autosetup`](https://github.com/aws/eks-distro-build-tooling/blob/main/projects/golang/go/1.19/rpmbuild/SPECS/golang.spec#L293), so all you need to do to apply a patch at build time is define it as a Patch source in the spec.

    EKS Go currently requires one custom patch for each Go version, above and beyond the security patches.
-   This patch allows us to skip specific Golang standard library tests in certain circumstances, such as skipping privilleged tests which call `mount` when we're building the RPM in a container.
+   This patch allows us to skip specific Golang standard library tests in certain circumstances, such as skipping privilleged tests which call `mount` when we're building the RPM in a container[^1].
    You can find [the Go 1.19 version of that patch here](../../1.19/patches/0104-add-method-to-skip-privd-tests-if-required.patch).

 1. Document your work in the RPM spec changelog